/ Education Department

 Measure 4: Ability of completers to be hired

-For two years in a row (2018–2019 completers), 100% of Hope College graduates found jobs in the education sector or chose to continue their education.
 In 2020, 95% of the graduates found a job in education or continued their own education in graduate school.
 In 2021, Hope College had 57 education graduates, and all but 1 (98%) either found a job in education or continued their own education.
 For 2022 Hope College had 67 graduates and all found a job in education.
-So, out of all completers from 2018 - 2022, all but 4 graduates have found positions.
+Last year (2023 graduates), Hope College had 55 graduates and all but 3 (95%) found a job in education.
+Therefore, for the past four years 97% of Hope College graduates have found positions in the field of education.